 We offer many exciting activities from which campers can choose.
 Specialists and other staff plan thoughtfully to provide stimulating experiences, encouraging growth of knowledge and skills as well as self-expression.
-Each camper determines his or her program from the following specialty areas:
+Each camper determines their program from the following specialty areas.

 Creativity flourishes with the use of natural and purchased products in painting, drawing, printing, sculpturing, stained glass, weaving, tie and batik dyeing, jewelry-making, puppet-making, working with ceramics, macramé, collage, papier-mâché and as many other creative projects as fertile minds can imagine.
 There is never a charge for arts and crafts materials.

 A variety of small and larger animals usually including rabbits, ducks, goats, sheep and a calf are cared for by our campers with expert staff assistance.
 There is daily feeding, grooming, cleaning and lots of tender loving care.
 The larger animals are sheltered by a camper-built-barn, while a fenced-in area houses smaller animals and many of the small pets brought by campers.

 Our program encourages low impact camping: overnights, hiking, setting up campsites, foraging, learning what can be eaten and what should be avoided as well as the importance of leaving much of nature undisturbed.
 Each camper will participate in a bunk overnight during the first week of each session.

 We emphasize a non-sexist, non-competitive approach to sports and team sports are available on a daily basis.
 Among the sports offered: soccer, tennis, softball, volleyball, basketball, ultimate frisbee, and gaga.